 What are the reasons for receiving a termination notice?

 The landlord has several reasons for sending a termination notice.
 The first and most obvious reason is that the agreement is near its termination date.
 The notice serves as a reminder for both parties.
-Another reason for sending a notice is when the tenant committed a violation against the terms of the agreement.
+Another reason for sending a notice is when the tenant committed a violation of the terms of the agreement.
 The breaches include late payment of rent, committing illegal acts, or conducting activities in the premises that are against the signed document.

 Are lease termination fees legal?